Chapter 6 Part 1

 How much you pack for your trip will have a greater influence on your enjoyment of traveling in Europe than any other factor.

 Pack light.
 This is something that is easy to say but difficult to execute.
 It takes practice and/or guidance and/or trial-and-error to pack light for a trip to Europe.
 Because it is a big trip and maybe your first trip out of the country, your gut feeling is that you need to pack "everything," maybe even two of "everything" just in case.
 Packing is one department where the gut feeling is wrong.
 Use the other side of your brain.
 Analyze your basic needs, pack them up, and take this test.
 Links to detailed packing lists are to be found several paragraphs below.

-Be skeptical of advice from travel "gurus" and pulp travel writers for the major media who have an obsession with dictating what you should bring with you to Europe.
-I laugh when I read their admonitions to pack light and in the next paragraph instruct travelers to pack 4 pairs of everything.
+Be skeptical of advice from pulp travel writers for the major media who have an obsession with dictating what you should bring with you to Europe.
+Maybe they are just trying to sell you a bigger backpack.
+Duh.
+I laugh when I read their admonitions to pack light, and in the next paragraph instruct travelers to pack 4 pairs of everything.
 Did they ever have to carry all that stuff?
-Do they know that there actually are public washing machines in Europe?
+Do they know that there are public washing machines in Europe?
 Europe also has clothing stores so if there is something you really need, or that you just want to buy, you can do it easily.
 Correction, well, it's not always easy dealing with European store clerks.
 A shopping trip may be one of the things you remember, for better or for worse.

 If you are of the metric persuasion the test would be one kilometer in 28 minutes.
 If you do not know metric from Shinola see my chapter 27 Europe's Metric System: Travel with Grams, Meters, Liters, Centigrade because you are gong to need it.

 Make sure that all of your traveling companions can pass the Pack Light Field Test.
 If not, old friends may become lifetime enemies.